Didisimmons/Ayo-Recipes/TEST.md

 ![view categories page](static/images/readme/test/fig13.png "view categories page ")

 The user can also view all of the recipes on the website by selecting the "recipes" menu option.
-The present search bar can be used to query the user's searches.
+The search bar can be used to query the user's searches.
 The user can conduct a search using either the recipe name or the category name.
 The user is notified if no results are found.
 See the following:

 ![No results found in the search engine](static/images/readme/test/fig14.png "No results found in the search engine")